hluk/CopyQ/docs/faq.rst

 How to reuse file paths copied from a file manager?
 ---------------------------------------------------

-By default only the text is stored in item list when you copy of cut files from a file manager.
-Other data are usually needed to be able to copy/paste files from CopyQ.
+By default, only the text is stored in item list when you copy or cut files from a file manager.
+Other data is usually needed to be able to copy/paste files from CopyQ.

 You have to add additional data formats (MIME) using an automatic command (similar to one below).
-Commonly used format in many file managers is ``text/uri-list``.
-Other special formats include ``x-special/gnome-copied-files`` for Nautilus, ``application/x-kde-cutselection`` for Dolphin.
+The commonly used format in many file managers is ``text/uri-list``.
+Other special formats include ``x-special/gnome-copied-files`` for Nautilus and ``application/x-kde-cutselection`` for Dolphin.
 These formats are used to specify type of action (copy or cut).